Prussia/playProjectGroup/README.md

 # playProjectGroup
-Mutiple projects in one maven project
+Multiple projects in one maven project